MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/system-requirements-for-the-address-book-application.md

 To use this sample, you must have:

-  - An operational Microsoft® SQL Server version 6.5 or later database server.
+  - An operational Microsoft SQL Server version 6.5 or later database server.

   - Privileges to create the database and populate it with the sample data.